OCA/odoo-pre-commit-hooks/README.md

 * Check xml-deprecated-qweb-directive
 for use of deprecated QWeb directives t-*-options

+* Check xml-header-missing
+Generated when the XML file is missing the XML declaration header '<?xml version="1.0" encoding="UTF-8" ?>'

+* Check xml-header-wrong
+Generated when the XML file declaration header is different than expected (case sensitive).

 * Check xml-not-valid-char-link
 The resource in in src/href contains a not valid character.